ai-cfia/dev-rel-docs/Tooling/Diagrams/Mermaid-Diagrams.md

 ## How to use Mermaid

-In VS code (or codespace) you will need to install these extensions:
+In VS Code (or Codespace) you will need to install these extensions:

 * Mermaid Preview
 * Markdown Preview Mermaid Support